guifel/nocust-client-doc/README.md

-If the user wishes to send their off-chain funds back on-chain (Also call an exit) he needs to execute a withdrawal.
+If the user wishes to send their off-chain funds back on-chain (also called an exit) he needs to execute a withdrawal.
 Withdrawals take a longer time and are a 2 step process requiring 2 contract calls.